 - Graphs are an intuitive way of representing and visualising the relationships between many variables.
-(Examples: family trees, electric circuit diagrams, neural networks) - Graphical models are a precise language to describe these relationships between variables. - A graph allows us to abstract out the conditional independence relationships between the variables from the details of their parametric forms.
+(Examples: family trees, electric circuit diagrams, neural networks) - Graphical models are a precise language to describe these relationships between variables. - Graphical models parameterize families of distributions specifying these relationships. - A graph allows us to abstract out the conditional independence relationships between the variables from the details of their parametric forms.
 Thus we can ask questions like: "Is A dependent on B given that we know the value of C?" just by looking at the graph. - Graphical models allow us to define general-purpose message-passing algorithms that implement Bayesian inference efficiently.
 Thus we can answer queries like "What is P(A|C=c)?" without enumerating all settings of all variables in the model.